HimanS-sys/intro_to_git/git_history/README.md

 </br>
 ## Resetting Changes:
 The `git reset` command allows you to reset the state of the repository to a specific commit or to unstage changes.
 There are different modes of `git reset`, but two commonly used modes are:
-- Soft Reset: `git reset --soft ` moves the branch pointer to a specific commit, preserving the changes as unstaged.
+- Soft Reset: `git reset --soft ""` moves the branch pointer to a specific commit, preserving the changes as unstaged.
 This allows you to recommit the changes if needed.
+Replace "" with commit hash you want to point to.

 ![Screenshot 2023-09-11 170649](https://github.com/HimanS-sys/intro_to_git/assets/68765011/a4cccff3-93ac-4309-832b-0af9e97917b6)

-- Hard Reset: `git reset --hard ` moves the branch pointer to a specific commit and discards all changes after that commit.
+- Hard Reset: `git reset --hard ""` moves the branch pointer to a specific commit and discards all changes after that commit.
 This permanently removes any modifications, so be cautious when using this command.
+Replace "" with commit hash you want to point to.

 ![Screenshot 2023-09-11 171119](https://github.com/HimanS-sys/intro_to_git/assets/68765011/9a66e871-f184-401e-a6b5-3acfb36e3de0)